 Parents who have several young children close in age, multiples, or those who carpool with many young kids may not have the luxury of picking a full-sized convertible car seat, which we discuss elsewhere in this report.
 Space can also be a concern for taller drivers or passengers who need to preserve their leg room in front of convertible car seats.

-A narrow seat that can fit three across, the Diono RadianRXT (Est. $270) has won a lot of fans for its ability to keep big kids safe for as long as possible.
-The steel-reinforced frame has side-impact protection including head wings, and the seat can be tethered both rear- and forward-facing.
-But the RadianRXT's true claim to fame is its high height and weight capacities: up to 44 inches and 45 pounds rear-facing, and 57 inches and a whopping 80 pounds forward-facing.
+A narrow seat that can fit three across, the Diono RadianRXT (Est. $290) has won a lot of fans for its ability to fit three across in a back seat.
+But the RadianRXT's true claim to fame is its high height and weight capacities: up to 44 inches and 45 pounds rear-facing, and 57 inches and 80 pounds forward-facing.
 The seat also converts to a booster that can keep kids safe up to 120 pounds.
 Children can be up to 44 inches tall rear-facing and 57 inches forward-facing.

 The RadianRXT offers high-end convenience features like push-button LATCH connectors, but some reviewers complain about a challenging installation.
 The seat has a lower center of gravity and narrow path for anchoring the tethers or seat belt, which can make it difficult to route the straps and tighten them, particularly rear-facing.
 The seat lacks a no-rethread harness-height adjuster, but the harness tension is adjustable from the front.
 The cover is machine washable, but the harness has to be unthreaded to remove it.